 Filing with a professional will take longer than filing on your own, as they have other clients competing for their time, so make sure you schedule far in advance and get your paperwork in order prior to the meeting.
 A CPA can only work as well as their client allows them to, and being organized and forthcoming about your finances can go a long way toward efficiently and correctly filing a tax return.

 A word of caution: there was a major overhaul of the tax code for 2018.
-Whatever method you choose to file, remember that the forms, deductions, and tax brackets are very different now, especially for business owners.
-Make sure to read carefully, don’t rush, and ask lots of questions of your tax professional if needed.
-Also, if you choose to file yourself, whether by hand or with software, you can get free guidance from a local Taxpayer Assistance Center.
-The liability for your taxes does not transfer to the tax preparer or the software company; you always are ultimately responsible for their accuracy and completeness.
+Whatever method you choose to file, remember that the forms, deductions and tax brackets are very different now, especially for business owners.
+Make sure to read carefully, don’t rush, and ask lots of questions to your tax professional if needed.
+Also, if you choose to file yourself, whether by hand or with a tax preparation software, you can get free guidance from a local Taxpayer Assistance Center.
+The liability for your taxes does not transfer to the tax preparer or the software company; as the taxpayer, you always are ultimately responsible for their accuracy and completeness.
 Make sure that you understand the process, no matter if you do it yourself or have a professional complete your taxes.

 Best Tax Preparers

 - securely through TurboTax's websiteBest For:Live Tax AdviceRating:

 - securely through Tax Act's websiteBest For:Seasoned Business OwnersRating:

 - securely through TaxSlayer's websiteBest For:A Free VersionRating:

 - securely through H&R Block's websiteBest For:Live and Online Tax ServicesRating: